Mutually Unbiased Bases in Composite Dimensions -- A Review: Equivalences and conjectures

 Designs of this type are known to exist in every dimension $d$ and for any $t$ \citep{seymour84}.
 An example of a 1-design is an orthonormal basis of the space $\mathbb{C}^{d}.$ The smallest set of vectors which constitute a 2-design is formed by $d^{2}$ complex equiangular lines which correspond to the elements of a SIC-POVM \citep{renes04}, as described in Sec.~\ref{subsec:MU-bases-and-SICs}.
 The set of qubit stabilizer states form a 3-design \citep{kueng15}.

 It can be convenient to define a complex-projective $t$-design (cf. Eq.~\eqref{eq:complex_projective_design}) via an equivalent expression.
 For example, a $t$-design is a set $\mathcal{D}$ such that

-where $\Pi_{\text{sym}}^{(t)}$ is the projector onto the symmetric subspace of $(\mathbb{C}^{d})^{\otimes t}$ and $P(x)=\kb xx$ is the projection operator associated with $x\in\mathbb{C}P^{d-1}$.
+where $\Pi^{(t)}_{\text{sym}}$ is the projector onto the symmetric subspace of $(\mathbb{C}^{d})^{\otimes t}$ and $P(x)=\kb xx$ is the projection operator associated with $x\in\mathbb{C}P^{d-1}$.
 The equivalence between Eqs.~\eqref{eq:complex_projective_design} and \eqref{eq:t-design-symmetric-subspace} is shown in Ref.~\citep{renes04}.

-Klappenecker and Rötteler \citep{klappenecker+05b} were among the first to connect Zauner's work on quantum designs (see Sec.~\ref{subsec:zauner_conjecture}) with MU bases, and to show that a set of $(d+1)$ MU bases forms a complex projective $2$-design containing $d(d+1)$ elements.
+Barnum \citep{barnum02} appears to have been among the first to point out—in the context of information–disturbance tradeoffs—that the uniform ensemble supported on a complete set of MU bases forms a complex projective 2-design.
+Klappenecker and Rötteler \citep{klappenecker+05b} subsequently related Zauner's notion of quantum designs (see Sec.~\ref{subsec:zauner_conjecture}) to MU bases, showing that a set of $(d+1)$ MU bases forms a complex projective $2$-design containing $d(d+1)$ elements.
 If the elements of a design $\mathcal{D}$ are restricted to a set of $\mu$ orthonormal bases, then $\mathcal{D}$ is a 2-design only when $\mu\geq d+1$, with equality if and only if the bases are mutually unbiased \citep{roy+07}.
-This observation leads to an equivalence between complex projective 2-designs and MU bases \citep{roy+07}.
+This observation leads to an equivalence between complex projective 2-designs and MU bases \citep{roy+07}. \begin{equivalence} Suppose $\mathcal{D}$ is a set of $(d+1)$ orthonormal bases in $\mathbb{C}^{d}$.
+Then $\mathcal{D}$ is a complex projective 2-design if and only if $\mathcal{D}$ is a set of MU bases. \end{equivalence}